Zequez/reddit-placebot/README.md

 board colors are visible in the file /src/colors.js.
 But it's better if you use and eyedropper tool from a board image.

-### Target Drawing
+### Target Location

 The bot downloads the board each time it's time to draw, so it only changes the necessary pixels that don't match the target.

 #### Remote (for multiple people)

-You can configure the target to be downloaded from a remote image by settin on `config.js`:
+You can configure the target to be downloaded from a remote URL:

 - `useRemoteTarget: true`
 - `REMOTE_TARGET_URL: "http://example.com/remote_target.png"`

-The image will be downloaded before paining and saved to `images/remote_target`.
+The image will be downloaded before painting and saved to `images/remote_target`.

 #### Local (just for your own bots)

+*images/target.png*

 - `useRemoteTarget: false`
 - `LOCAL_TARGET_FILE: __dirname + '/images/target.png'`